-All commercial operators must come to Fire Administration to obtain a 30 day burn permit in person.
+All commercial operators must be obtained in person at Fire Administration, located at 5300 E Covell Road, during normal working hours.
 New regulations and guidelines from the Edmond Fire Department and the Department of Environmental Quality (DEQ) for burning must be followed.
 These regulations and guidelines are outlined on the permit application and in the DEQ Title 252, Chapter 100, Subchapter 13 – Open Burning.

 Failure to comply with any provisions of this permit and/or its application may result in the loss of future burning privileges and/or the issuance of a municipal citation charging the permittee/applicant with direct violation of City Ordinance #993, Fire Prevention Code.